Balmy-protocol/earn-core/src/vault/README.md

 This would happen when we have big precision on yield, small precision on shares.

 Assuming we are on a blockchain that has one-second blocks, how much space do we have in the accum before it overflows?
-Let' assume that we want to make sure this contract works for at least the next 10 years (because in 10 years we'll probably be using Solana anyways, right? 😂).
+Let's assume that we want to make sure this contract works for at least the next 10 years (because in 10 years we'll probably be using Solana anyways, right? 😂).

 There are _3.154e8_ seconds in 10 years, which means there will be _3.154e8_ blocks.
 Assuming a **really** worst case